Mwexim/skript-parser/README.md

 Then, I have a few goals for this parser :
   * Port Skript over to Sponge, the details of how that might happen are unspecified
-  * A more personal goal of mine is to make Skript into a simple, easy to lean language, that proves useful for prototyping or explaining code to a wide audience, with its very English-friendly grammar.
+  * A more personal goal of mine is to make Skript into a simple, easy to learn language, that proves useful for prototyping or explaining code to a wide audience, with its very English-friendly grammar.

 ## Technical details